Russia–Syria relations

+History

 Before 1944

 In 1893, the Russian Empire established a consular office in Damascus, then a part of Ottoman Syria.
 Following the October Revolution (1917), and the creation of the Soviet Union (1922), the Russian presence in Syria came to an end, which continued during the French Mandate period (1923−1946).
 Although the Soviet Union did not play a political role in the region, it did promote the establishment of the Syrian–Lebanese Communist Party in 1924.

 1944–1958

 Diplomatic relations between the Soviet Union and Syria were established in July 1944.
-The Soviet Union commenced to again take an interest in the Middle East after the Second World War.
-The two countries signed a secret agreement on 1 February 1946, with Soviet minister to Syria and Lebanon Daniel Solod as signatory for the USSR, in which the Soviet Union agreed to provide military help in the formation of the Syrian Arab Army and prescribed Soviet diplomatic and political support in the international arena.
+The Soviet Union commenced to take an interest in the Middle East after the Second World War.
+The two countries signed a secret agreement on 1 February 1946, with the Soviet envoy to Syria and Lebanon Daniel Solod as a signatory for the USSR, in which the Soviet Union agreed to provide military help in the formation of the Syrian Arab Army and prescribed Soviet diplomatic and political support in the international arena.
 The Soviet Union demonstrated its commitment to this treaty with Andrey Vyshinsky's 15 February 1946 address to the United Nations Security Council calling for the removal of British and French troops from the country.
 The last French troops were removed from Syria on 17 April 1946.
-During the Cold War (1947–1991) a stronger political bond developed, and Syria was considered an ally to the Soviet Union in opposition to the Western powers.
+During the Cold War (1947–1991) a stronger political bond developed, and Syria was considered an ally of the Soviet Union in opposition to the Western powers.

 In 1949, after the 1948 Arab–Israeli War, Syria experienced a number of military coups and the rise of the Ba'ath Party.
 Three coups d'état occurred by 1953, ushering in military dictatorships twice in the process.
-A non-aggression pact was signed on 10 April 1950 further cemented Soviet–Syrian ties.
+A non-aggression pact was signed on 10 April 1950 further cementing Soviet–Syrian ties.
 During the Cold War period, each conflict and war that broke out in the Middle East acted as a factor leading Syria to form closer ties with the Soviet Union.
 Following the military coup d’état of 25 February 1954, the Ba'ath Party came to the fore in Syrian politics.